deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 ---
 Now that the file descriptor is out of the way- we will start with the last parameter, the flags.

-The flags are the most painless of the flags.
+The flags are the most painless of the parameters.
 All that is needed is a value of __`0x00000000`__ on the stack.
 Here is the shellcode for this:

 ```console
 nasm > xor edx, edx